Orange County Theft Crimes Lawyer

 Some white collar theft crimes can be complex requiring the use of forensic experts to analyze financial documents and money trails.
-Attorney John Rogers has access to numerous defense experts to assist in the preparation of your defense to earn a complete dismissal or acquittal of all charges.
+Our office has access to numerous defense experts to assist in the preparation of your defense to earn a complete dismissal or acquittal of all charges.
 It’s important to note that theft crimes should be handled at the earliest possible stage.
+Thus, it is imperative to retain an experienced Orange County theft crimes lawyer as soon as possible.

 Consequently, if one is convicted of a theft crime they could face time in state prison or up to one year in the county jail.
 Additionally, counseling classes, probation / parole supervision, and a substantial amount of fines, and restitution usually follows.